vinetiworks/config_hub-client/README.md

 # get a file's contents
 file = client.fetch_file('your.file.key')

-# if you have pulled config without the No-Files option the file will be returned from local cache
+# if you have pulled config without the No-Files option
+# the file will be returned from local cache

-# if you have not pulled, or have pulled with the No-Files option, then a request will be made to /rest/rawFile
+# if you have not pulled, or have pulled with the No-Files option
+# then a request will be made to /rest/rawFile
 ```